 It’s astonishing to me how many otherwise intelligent people buy this as a valid moral argument.
 (The Galef-Pigliucci duo certainly did on their podcast, without the meekest of objections.)
 Yes, they rush to concede, this argument brilliantly exposes our willingness to embrace contradictions.
 On the one hand, we all agree that we’re morally obligated to ruin expensive clothes to save an unfamiliar child.
 On the other hand, only a small minority choose to donate a substantial part of their income to fight hunger in Africa.
 We can only conclude that the majority must lack Singer’s moral sophistication, and those capable of grasping his arguments who still fail to follow through must be egotistical moral monsters.

-I wouldn’t be surprised if Singer has already been thoroughly eviscerated on this and other nonsense, but that’s not going to stop me from going Sailer on him.
-And hence, without further ado…
+I wouldn’t be surprised if Singer has already been thoroughly eviscerated on this and other nonsense, but that’s not going to stop me from going full Sailer on him.
+And so, without further ado…

 First of all, whose child is this?
 Since I’m walking to work on foot, chances are good that this child and I are from the same area and I know the family.
 And even if I don’t know the family precisely, I can maybe vaguely recall seeing him around.
 Or maybe this child is family — part of some large, partly inbred extended family, that is.
 Now only an evil man like Sailer could pursue this line of reasoning, so we’d better abandon it quickly.
 But before we do, can we agree that I have a greater obligation to family members than to strangers?
 That perhaps the radius of these expanding circles Singer draws is inversely proportional to my empathy and obligation level?
 I don’t think even a hard-liner like Singer would deem it unethical to have higher empathy (and hence willingness to sacrifice more) for one’s son than for a random child — to hold otherwise violates the most basic, primal human instincts.
 But to concede this point is to step right into my trap.
 Next thing you know, you’re an invited speaker at hate-events.